SolutionHacker/SaltOwl/docs/build.md

 ![Final Build](../images/Final-Build.png "Final Build")

-[!Note] The 3D Print Files are released under the terms granted by their author's licence and remains their original work.
+[!NOTE] The 3D Print Files are released under the terms granted by their author's licence and remains their original work.
 Though I use it here, I claim no originality

 HC-SR04 Casing + Angle Adjustable Cradle
 https://www.thingiverse.com/thing:1799012